Peer Review Process

 - Significance Does the manuscript represent a new and demonstratively significant advancement in research on international students?

 - Research Design: Does the manuscript reflect appropriate design and methodology?
 Does the manuscript reflect high quality data and analysis?
-Does the conclusion highlight the relevance of the findings for policy and practice?

 - Style: Is the manuscript clear, logical, and concise?
 Does the manuscript follow APA publication guidelines?